thathykalvac/Info-6150-assignment-9/README.md

 2. **Job Listings**: Displays a list of available job opportunities, including job titles, descriptions, salary ranges, and the skills required.
 Each listing provides a link to apply for the job.

-3. **Company Showcase**: A page showcasing different companies that are hiring, with information about each company and their job openings.
+3. **Company Showcase**: A page showcasing different companies that users have uploaded from mongo and postman.

 4. **Contact**: A simple page for contacting support or providing feedback.